Jtuazon2/CSE-15l-Lab-Reports/Lab-report-5.md

 Student: I am having trouble figuring out why my output does not seem like it is correct.
 I tried different ways of debugging the code but I still can not solve this problem please help.
+I think there is a bug in the code.
 Here is the code and the output.

 ```
 CPATH='.:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar'